 With COVID-19 vaccines now available, we need to continue to be vigilant to help slow the spread of the virus and protect ourselves, our loved ones and our communities.
 COVID-19 vaccination is an important tool to help us get back to our new routine.
 Many adults have medical conditions that will prevent them from getting the vaccine even if they want it.
 So, it's up to us to keep them protected by doing our part and getting the vaccine for them.
 Every shot counts.

-Until the COVID-19 vaccine is widely available, Mississippians should continue to wear face coverings in public settings, avoid contact with those that are sick, stay 6 feet away from others, avoid crowds and gatherings, regularly wash hands and stay in good overall health.
+Until the COVID-19 vaccine is widely available, there are steps you can take to protect yourself until you can get vaccinated.
+Mississippians should continue to wear face coverings in public settings, avoid contact with those that are sick, stay 6 feet away from others, avoid crowds and gatherings, regularly wash hands and stay in good overall health.

 Prepare to discuss the following with your Blue Primary Care Network Provider:

 What to expect at your vaccination appointment

 Scheduling a visit for the second dose

 Who can be vaccinated?